Innovation in life insurance: 5 technologies to watch

 Copy link

-Carriers that once relied on legacy systems and manual processes have adopted intelligent platforms to maintain responsiveness and scalability in a digital-first world.
-From improving underwriting efficiency to enhancing customer experiences, life insurance tech innovations that felt new and novel just a few years ago are becoming standard practice, and even integral to staying competitive.
+Technology isn't just supporting the life insurance industry, it now plays the lead role, with digital innovation optimizing every touchpoint of the insurance lifecycle.
+Carriers that once relied on webs of legacy systems and manual processes have adopted intelligent platforms to maintain responsiveness and scalability in a digital-first world.
+From improving underwriting efficiency to enhancing customer experiences, life insurance tech innovations that felt new and novel just a few years ago are becoming integral to staying competitive.

 After years of investment and hype, automated underwriting for life insurance is now a vital foundational capability.

-A recent EY study outlines how a majority of carriers are leveraging automation to reduce overall underwriting time and improve outcomes.
+The case for investment is increasingly clear.
 Modern insurance underwriting software uses AI-powered models, automated rule sets, and streamlined workflows.
 These allow organizations to eliminate friction and increase processing speeds, ensuring consistent application of underwriting criteria.

 The speed and efficiency at which insurance products can be made available has been crucial for some time.
 However, life insurance technology adoption across the industry means product cycles are now measured in months rather than years.
 As consumer preferences and regulatory requirements evolve quickly, cloud-based technology is allowing insurers to get new products to market fast, and to make product changes even faster.